Is My Website ADA Compliant? Find out if your website is accessible and ADA compliant

 Increased Litigation

 Customers who are unable to use the content on a website are now suing companies at a growing rate.
+Businesses must fix accessibility issues to comply with regulations like the ADA.

 Government Imposed Fines